 Bachelor of Science Degree

 Interested in the challenge and excitement at the leading edge of the world’s most critical security threat?
-Whether it’s hacking, identity theft, viruses, phishing, malware, money laundering, espionage or any other form of cyber crime, our unique bachelor’s degree in Cyber Security and Network Engineering will get you on the front lines of this critical and fast-growing industry segment.
+Whether it’s hacking, identity theft, viruses, phishing, malware, money laundering, espionage or any other form of cyber crime, our unique bachelor’s degree in Cybersecurity and Network Engineering, offered by the Information Technology Department, will get you on the front lines of this critical and fast-growing industry segment.

 The U.S. Bureau of Labor Statistics has predicted that security analyst positions will grow 28 percent from 2016 to 2026.
 In addition, Steve Morgan, founder and CEO at Cybersecurity presented his Cybersecurity Industry Outlook at New England Tech in 2017.
 His four predications frame the cybersecurity economy between the years 2017 to 2021: